 How is celiac disease treated?

-Since the symptoms of celiac disease are caused by a reaction to gluten, the main treatment for the disease is to strictly avoid eating foods that contain gluten.
+Since the symptoms of celiac disease are caused by a reaction to gluten, the main treatment is to completely avoid eating and drinking foods and beverages that contain gluten.
 Complete elimination of gluten from the diet generally allows the small intestine to heal and enables the body to properly absorb the nutrients from food.
 This “gluten-free diet” must be maintained for the patient’s lifetime – a return to eating gluten means new damage to the small intestine and a return of symptoms.
 Even if a person is asymptomatic, if they are diagnosed with celiac disease they must follow a gluten-free diet in order to prevent lasting damage to the intestines which can put them at greater risk for developing colon cancer and other medical issues later in life.

 Many foods are naturally gluten free such as fruit, vegetables, dairy, meat, beans, nuts, tofu, and fish.
 There are many gluten-free versions of other foods such as pasta, bread, and crackers that you can find in regular grocery stores and specialty markets.
 Learning how to follow a gluten-free diet can be challenging at first but feeling better is worth it!
 If you are diagnosed with celiac disease, it can be helpful to meet with a dietitian, who can teach you how to eat safely at home and in restaurants, and help create an individual gluten-free meal plan for you.